nunomaduro/laravel-starter-kit/README.md

 php artisan serve # serve the application...
 ```

+> Planning on using browser testing?
+You may have to run `npm install playwright && npx playwright install`.

 ## Features

 🥃 Comes with Laravel [Essentials](https://github.com/nunomaduro/essentials), changes defaults in Laravel for more strict usage: